-Example: Emitter A - 16 W/cm, measured at the glass Emitter B - 4 W/cm, measured at 25 mm
+Emitter A - 16 W/cm2, measured at the glass Example: Emitter B - 4 W/cm2, measured at 25 mm/l inch

 Emitter A is not focused, and is designed to blast high power very close to the surface.
 Pull the substrate away and the intensity drops off at an incredible rate.
 Emitter B is less "powerful" at the glass, but performs much better as the substrate is pulled away.
 Figure 3, below, shows a plot of the intensity vs. working distance for the two emitters.
-Emitter A's intensity drops to almost nothing by the time the substrate is 2 inches away, while Emitter B is still effective at 5 and 7 cm.
+Emitter A's intensity drops to almost nothing by the time the substrate is 2 inches away, while Emitter B is still effective at 2 or 3 inches.